Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Complete Biometrics, Medical, and Police Checks

 After receiving the Biometrics Instruction Letter, the sponsored child (aged 14 or older) attends a VFS Canada centre in India for fingerprints and photograph.
-Children under 14 are exempt.
-Complete the upfront medical exam with an IRCC-approved panel physician — results upload directly to IRCC.
+Complete the upfront medical exam with an IRCC-approved panel physician, and the results will upload directly to IRCC.
 Submit police clearance certificates if the child is 18 or older.

 Application Review and Possible Interview